kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	E. Perform an urgent carpal tunnel decompression
 #### Answer: B. Split the cast and lower the arm - *FALSE* = D. Split the cast and keep the arm elevated
 - The commonest cause of pain after a manipulation is because of swelling and a tight cast
-	- It is important to keep the limb elevated to reduce the swelling and split the cast
+	- Important to *keep limb elevated* to reduce swelling and split cast
 - Delay can lead to limb ischaemia and muscle damage resulting in ischaemic contractures
 - If a patient undergoes an open reduction and there are median nerve symptoms at presentation
 	- Then a carpal tunnel decompression can be done at the same time